 Raymond Gubbay Christmas Festival at the Barbican

 Every year, British classical music impresario Raymond Gubbay presents his hand-picked selection of music for Christmas.
-This festive season, he’s bringing his magic to the Barbican, with a packed line-up of yuletide treats throughout December.
-Kicking off with a screening of cult Christmas rom-com The Holiday with a live orchestra on Thursday 8 December, highlights include a night with the world-renowned Choir of King’s College on Wednesday 21 December and Carols by Candlelight performed in period costume on Thursday 22 December.
+This festive season, he’s bringing his festive fun to the Barbican, with a packed line-up of yuletide treats throughout December.

 Silk Street, The City, London EC2Y 8DS